jlillo/cafextractor/README.md

 ```tcsh
 setenv PYTHONPATH ${PYTHONPATH}:/path_to_folder/cafextractor/src
 ```
+cafeX does not need anything else to work but some models from the CERES pipeline require that you compile come fortran routines.
+To that end, please follow the instructions properly described in the Installation section of the CERES pipeline [here](https://github.com/rabrahm/ceres#installation).

+If you have issues related to the

 Before starting, make sure you have the following python packages installed:
 - python 2.7, numpy, scipy, pyfits, astropy, termcolor, ntpath, argparse